nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 Can repeat until a certain condition is met with a max occurs limiting the amount of tries.
 We could also set a repeat pattern (e.g. for transient error reprocessing)

+# Potential todo's:

+- conditions on process initializers: may only want to start a process if a subject is in a certain state. note however that it is unlikely a particular service is used when the target is both in a correct and incorrect state, awaiting first usecase